Cleanly modern lines on our house with outdoor / indoor living in an amazing setting perched over the jungle and ocean.

 Rustic designer dream.
 Newer contemporary open living 2 bedroom private house on 15 acres with incredible views of sunset, Dominicalito fishing beach and Manuel Antonio.
 Bedrooms are glassed in but the living space is open.
 Wildlife viewing abounds.
 This 1700 sq. ft. home is perched above the jungle at the top of 2 slopes, so it has an incredible breeze that cools it off about 20 degrees.
 We have a very flat front and back lawn for easy outside use.
 On 3 sides there is a protected with plants drop off so you look over the canopy.
 We are at the top of the foothills 8 minutes drive up from the beach and behind us sits an old growth forested mountain cliff.
 Adventurous location on the mountain with a gravel road and a drive through a creek that has footbridge in case of emergencies.

 There are two bedrooms that are glassed in.
 The upstairs bedroom is very large room with a full bath suite that includes a walk in shower with amazing view.
 Outside the bedroom is a huge veranda/ yoga platform overlooking the jungle, canopy and ocean.
-There is a custom built queen bed with 2 single mattresses in case you need them.
+There is a custom built queen bed with 2 extra single mattresses to put on the floor in case you need them.
 You can sleep up to 4 people in this bedroom.

 There is also a downstairs bedroom with a sunset view and a custom queen bed.
 The downstairs bedroom has a custom queen bed with sliding glass doors leading to the garden.
 This bedroom has a 1/2 bath indoors.